atryto/atryto-api/README.md

 - `cp .env.staging .env` to connect to the staging API
 - `cp .env.local .env` to connect to the API running locally

-## Endpoints

-### POST /users

 ## Database Migrations and versioning

-We are using [flyway](https://flywaydb.org) to run database scripts and keep the versions.
-Right now we created the script `init-db` on the package.json file, but we don't need to run it manually because everytime the command `npm start` is executed, it automatically calls this script and then generate the database with its data(if any).
+We are using [flyway](https://flywaydb.org) to support migrations.

+### migrating locally
+    - using docker:
+        - with docker, the migration will happen automatically so all you need to run is:
+            - `docker-compose up` or `docker-compose build && docker-compose up`(if you want to rebuild the images)
+    - without docker:
+        - local development: `npm run dev-init-db`
+        - test: `npm run dev-init-db-test`

 ## Useful curl commands